 Unless otherwise noted, the datasets utilized in this analysis are the 2020 U.S. Decennial Census or 2021 American Community Survey (ACS) 5-Year Estimates and the 2010 U.S. Decennial Census or 2010 ACS 5-Year Estimates.
 ACS data has proven to be less reliable than the decennial census because of its smaller sample size.
 One example that BFJ Planning, the City's Comprehensive Plan consultant, has encountered in other municipalities is income data.
-A comparison across geographies, using Nassau County, has been provided to put socio-demographic and housing changes and trends at the City level into a regional context.
+A comparison with Nassau County has been provided to put sociodemographic and housing changes and trends at the City level into a regional context.